 Greater Minnesota Housing Fund board members represent every region of Minnesota and include elected officials, community advocates, architects, bankers, and housing finance experts.

-|Kim Bretheim has more than 30 years architectural experience in residential design and has been the Housing Studio Leader at LHB since 2001.
+|Kim Bretheim has more than 30 years of architectural experience in residential design and has been the Housing Studio Leader at LHB since 2001.
 Mr. Bretheim is involved in affordable and supportive housing developments throughout Minnesota, including affordable rental housing, permanent supportive housing with services for homeless persons, affordable family housing, and mixed income, mixed use developments.
 Mr. Bretheim’s organization works to incorporate sustainable features into all developments and has been a strong supporter of GMHF’s Green Communities program.

-Joseph Errigo spent 35 years as President and CEO of CommonBond Communities, the largest nonprofit provider of affordable housing in the Upper Midwest, and one of the nation’s leading community development organizations.
+|Joseph Errigo (Board Secretary / Treasurer) served for 35 years as the first President and CEO of CommonBond Communities, the largest nonprofit provider of affordable housing with support services in the Upper Midwest, and one of the nation’s leading community development organizations.
 He has been an instructor in urban studies at the University of Minnesota and a guest lecturer at Macalester College, Metropolitan State University, the College of Saint Catherine and the business schools at the University of Saint Thomas and the University of Minnesota.
 Mr. Errigo holds a Master Degree in City and Regional Planning from the University of North Carolina, and a bachelor’s degree in Architecture from the Catholic University of America.

-Dale Roemmich has over 30 years of banking experience and has been the President of First Farmers & Merchants National Bank since 2007.
-Mr. Roemmich was formerly the President and Member of the Board of Directors of United Prairie Bank in Slayton, and Senior Vice President and Chief Lending officer at Union State Bank in Hazen, North Dakota.
-Mr. Roemmich has extensive experience in asset management as a member of the Property Management Committee of the SW Minnesota Housing Partnership and is knowledgeable in all aspects of multi-family lending.
-Mr. Roemmich has a BS Degree from North Dakota State University, Fargo and a Graduate of the Upper Midwest Bank Management School, Graduate of the National School of Ag Bank Management and Graduate of the Colorado Graduate School of Banking.
+|Dale Roemmich is a former GMHF BOD Chair and has over 40 years of banking experience and was the President/CEO of First Farmers & Merchants National Bank from 2007-2021.
+He continues to serve on their BOD.
+Mr. Roemmich was formerly the President and Member of the BOD of United Prairie Bank in Slayton, and Senior Vice President, Chief Lending officer and member of the BOD at Union State Bank in Hazen, North Dakota.
+Mr. Roemmich is a former BOD member of the Southwest Minnesota Housing Partnership and has extensive experience in asset management as a current member of their Property Management Committee.
+He is knowledgeable in all aspects of multi-family lending.
+Mr. Roemmich has a BS Degree from North Dakota State University, Fargo and graduate of the Colorado Graduate School of Banking.

-Nancy Vyskocil has served as president of the Northwest Minnesota Foundation since January 1, 2008.
+|Nancy Vyskocil (Board Chair) has served as president of the Northwest Minnesota Foundation since January 1, 2008.
 Previously, she was chief financial officer and vice president of the Lake Region Electric Cooperative, Pelican Rapids, with over 25,000 members and $67 million in assets.
 She has also worked as assistant controller and director of administration for Arvig Enterprises, Inc., a family communication companies, and as general manager of Royale Leasing, Inc., a human resource consultant and employee leasing firm, both located in Perham.
 Ms. Vyskocil earned a master’s degree in business administration from North Dakota State University, Fargo, and a Bachelor of Science degree from Bemidji State University.
-The Northwest Minnesota Foundation invests resources, creates opportunities, and promotes philanthropy to make the region a better place to live and work.
-The foundation’s resources are used to develop the region’s assets through grantmaking, business financing, training and philanthropic services.
-The Northwest Minnesota Foundation has adopted a concept called Quality of Place, which is used to focus resources on meeting the needs of the rural region.